'Tornado Alley' and other things to know during tornado season

 What can you do to protect yourself during a tornado?

-The intensity of a tornado is measured using the Fujita scale, which ranges from an F0 to an F5.
+The intensity of a tornado is measured using the Enhanced Fujita scale, which ranges from an EF-0 to an EF-5.
 The latter is the most destructive and dangerous type of tornado.
-The winds from an F5 tornado can reach over 200 miles an hour.
+The winds from an EF-5 tornado can reach over 200 miles an hour.

+“The strongest ones can destroy large buildings, lift trees, and toss cars and trucks around like toys,” Dean said, adding that the average number of tornadoes reported across the U.S. has per year is about 1,200.

-To protect yourself from a tornado, it’s important to know the difference between a tornado watch and a tornado warning: a watch indicates a tornado could form, while a warning means a tornado has already been spotted, according to the Ready Campaign.
+To protect yourself from a tornado, it’s important to know the difference between a tornado watch and a tornado warning: a watch indicates a tornado could form, or “there are weather conditions that are favorable for tornadoes,” Dean said.
+A warning means a tornado has already been spotted.

+“The strongest ones can destroy large buildings, lift trees, and toss cars and trucks around like toys."

+It’s important to have an emergency plan before a tornado.
+This means having enough food and water to last at least three days and to make sure everyone knows where to go before the tornado hits.

 Some homes in Tornado-alley are equipped with Federal Emergency Management Agency (FEMA)-approved “safe rooms,” which, according to the organization, is a “hardened structure specifically designed to meet FEMA criteria and provide life-safety protection in extreme wind events, including tornadoes and hurricanes.”